parkerrosenbauer/100daysofcode/README.md

 To complete this challenge I am following the "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy taught by Dr. Angela Yu from AppBrewery

 To see specific skills explored, please use this as a guide:
+(NOTE: some of the days are capstone projects that use many skills gained by that point, so not every day will have a new skill)

 ### Beginner
 #### Days 1-5